Jorge-G-P/IHC_HE_GenAI/README.md

   <img src="readme_images/pipeline_diagram.png">
 </p>

-- Draw final conclusions from the obtained results.
+- And finally, draw conclusions from the obtained results.

 ## 2. Tools and technologies <a name="2_toolstechnologies"></a>

 ### 2.1.
 Software  <a name="21_software"></a>

-We selected PyTorch as the framework for our AI project development due to its robust capabilities in scientific computing and deep learning.
+PyTorch was selected as the framework for our AI project development due to its robust capabilities in scientific computing and deep learning.
 Our project leverages several key libraries and tools to enhance its functionality and performance:

-**Image Transformations and Augmentations:** We utilized both Torchvision and Albumentations packages for standard augmentations and image transformations, ensuring diverse and effective training data.
+**Image Transformations and Augmentations:** Both Torchvision and Albumentations packages were utilized for standard augmentations and image transformations, ensuring diverse and effective training data.

 **Dataset Preprocessing:** Custom functions and classes were developed for specific preprocessing needs, complemented by the skimage library for additional image processing utilities.

-**Architectures and Models:** Our implementations include advanced models such as CycleGAN for image-to-image translation tasks and HoverNet for nuclear segmentation in biomedical images.
+**Architectures and Models:** Advanced models, such as CycleGAN for image-to-image translation tasks and HoverNet for nuclear segmentation in biomedical images, were included.

 **Metrics and Evaluation:** For evaluating the quality of the synthetic images generated by CycleGAN, we employed the Fréchet Inception Distance (FID) metric, ensuring rigorous and accurate assessment of our model's performance.

 This combination of powerful libraries and custom solutions has enabled the development of a robust and efficient AI system tailored to our project's requirements.

 ### 2.2.
 Hardware  <a name="22_hardware"></a>